oMaster120o/CTF/README.md

-This repo is intended to "document" my progress doing CTFs, it might include the .py scripts i've made and also the failed attempts. simpler challenges might not include any Python script, as they can be done manually, the python scripts are also a way for me to learn.
+This repo is intended to "document" my progress doing Binary Exploitation CTFs, it might include the .py scripts i've made and also the failed attempts.
+Simpler challenges might not include any Python script, as they can be done manually.

 Tools used:
 - ghidra
 - neovim (btw)